MDemetrio/udacity-readable/README.md

 This project is my submission for Udacity's React & Redux course.
+Readable is a content and comment web app.
+Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
+Users will also be able to edit and delete posts and comments.

 Some of the main packages used in this project besides react, redux, react-redux and react-router include: